West's Pictures

-It merged with Australasian Films in 1912, becoming part of the combine that later became the Greater Union organisation.
+West's Limited merged with Australasian Films in 1912, becoming part of "The Combine" that later became the Greater Union organisation.

 T. J. West's film company was often confused in the public mind with that of A. J. West's quite separate 'Our Navy' company (incorporated 1902), but there was no connection.
 However, T. J. West did secure the exclusive right in 1912 to show A. J. Wests's 'Our Navy' films in Bournemouth (Bournemouth Graphic, 27/09/1912).